elm-conf-us/2016.elm-conf.us/content/speaker/matthew-griffith.md

 ---

-Matthew Griffith is a web developer with a passion for intuitive interfaces.
+Matthew Griffith is a developer with a passion for intuitive interfaces.
 Then again, he’s also a data scientist who’s worked in cheminformatics for the past eight years and loves a good dataset.
 More recently he developed the elm-style-animation library in his pursuit of creating maintainable, beautiful apps in Elm.

-Matthew has a degree in Biology and currently lives in NYC.
+Matthew is a developer in residence at Cornell Tech in Manhattan.